Larkfield, Kent: History

 Larkfield was once a hundred in Kent.

 Larkfield has expanded rapidly since the M20 motorway was constructed in the 1970s and it continues to grow, with new housing developments being built.
 These are The Lakes in Leybourne, on disused gravel pits that were turned into man-made lakes.
 The decision to build on this area was unpopular with some residents, but the remaining lakes were turned into Leybourne Lakes Country Park to offset the impact of the new housing.
 The village of New Hythe is largely industrial and adjoins Larkfield.

 In 1961 Malling Rural District Council developed the "Tree"(shared with the Parish of Ditton) and "Bird" estates, where the majority of the roads are named after species of trees and birds respectively.
 Similarly in Lunsford Park just north of the M20, the roads are named after famous poets.

-Larkfield has been of some historical interest throughout recent times, with a number of archeological discoveries in the area.
+Larkfield has been of some historical interest throughout recent times, with a number of archaeological discoveries in the area.

 Close to the main crossroads on the A20, Larkfield Priory Hotel, built in 1890, is allegedly haunted.